I like pork. No. That’s not right. I love pork. And chile verde is one of my favourite things.

 - Return the pork and the accumulated juices to the pot.
 Add the second cup of stock.

-- Simmer for 1 hour.
+- Cover and simmer for 1 hour.
 Check for tenderness.
 This will probably take around 90 minutes for pork shoulder but it is done when it is done.
 And that is when it is tender.

 - Taste and adjust for salt.
 You will need more so creep up on it carefully.